 ; petitions for programs that are largely duplicate to, or are in enrollment competition with, existing Saint Joseph’s programs, reciprocal university exchanges, or recognized affiliated programs in the same city or country are not normally approved.

 Before beginning an application, we strongly advise students to carefully research program options.
 Students can browse through the brochures available in the CIP office, meet with a CIP advisor, or they can research programs independently.
 While we do not endorse IIEpassport.org

 , these sites have been useful to previous SJU students when researching study abroad programs.

 The petition process generally consists of the following:

-- Short essays and two faculty recommendations (required of ALL semester abroad applicants)
+- Four short essays (required of ALL semester abroad applicants)